MaeghanMS/MaeghanMS.github.io/README.md

 **A Snapshot of Computer Science Courses in NYC Public Schools**
 *Maeghan Sill and Katherine Rojas*
 *[Python Code, Paper, and Presentation](https://github.com/MaeghanMS/HUDK4050.git)*
 We used Python to clean and analyze open NYC public school data to answer four research questions about trends in Computer Science course offerings since CS4All was passed in 2015.
-We shared our findings at NYC School of Data's Open Data Conference in support of Dr. Gulbahar Guven's presentation, "Open Data for Learning Analytics".
+We shared our findings at NYC School of Data's Open Data Conference in support of Dr. Gulbahar Guven's presentation, "Open Data for Learning Analytics", in March 2024.

 Work Experience